 I don’t know when my love for tomatoes started.
 I know we go through them a lot.
 It’s a staple in our kitchen, together with onions and garlic.

 When my husband and I were newly weds and renting an apartment, we would plant them in yogurt containers placed just outside our window.
 Now, that we have our own house with a nice backyard, we have started planting them in our garden.
-There’s something about eating your own fruits and vegetables fresh from your backyard.

 In the past we have planted some beefsteak and cherry tomatoes.
 Oh I love popping cherry tomatoes in my mouth like candies!
 Its savory and earthy flavours literally just burst in my mouth like fireworks in Las Vegas during New Year’s eve.